hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Latitude: the hotel location information to calculate distance
 - Longitude: the hotel location information to calculate distance
 - Star Rating: the hotel rating in number i.e. 5
+- Hotel Code: the hotel code of the brand.
+Currently applicable to PCASIA only.
+- Hotel Ratings: A dictionary of hotel ratings per country.
+Currently applicable to PCASIA only.
+- Amenities - a comma-delimited list of applicable amenities for this hotel.
+Please note that each included amenity must have a corresponding app string to translate to local language.
+Please refer to the Amenities section to see a [list of available hotel amenities](#hotel-amenities).
 - Generic1: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 - Generic2: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 - Generic3: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.